nais/doc/docs/security/cloud-armor/cloud-armor.md

-Cloud Armor is also configured with [costume expressions](https://cloud.google.com/armor/docs/configure-security-policies#sample-expressions), witch can be an expression that matches against requests from a certain IP address or IP range, requests from a certain region or headers that contains a specific value.
+Cloud Armor is also configured with [costume expressions](https://cloud.google.com/armor/docs/configure-security-policies#sample-expressions), witch can be expressions that matches against requests from a certain IP address or IP range, requests from a certain region or headers that contains a specific value.

 ## Configured Security Rules